 How much does it cost to build an ecommerce website in South Africa?

 A DIY ecommerce website on Shopify or WooCommerce costs R0–R5,000 to build.
 A freelancer-built store costs R8,000–R30,000.
 An agency-built store costs R15,000–R200,000+ depending on complexity.
-Most SA businesses starting their first online store spend R0–R20,000 on the initial build plus R1,000–R5,000/month in ongoing costs.
+Most South African businesses starting their first online store spend R0–R20,000 on the initial build plus R1,000–R5,000 per month in ongoing costs.

 What is the cheapest way to start an online store in South Africa?